Millions of families go without Child Tax Credit support in January - NewsBreak

 In the Build Back Better Act, there were plans to extend the credit for at least one more year, but the legislation is currently on hold.

-Some Republicans said extending the program without requiring parents to work to qualify for it, would lead to less productivity.
+Some Republicans say extending the program without requiring parents to work to qualify for it would lead to less productivity.

-A recent report from Republican members of the Joint Economic Committee stated it may lead many low-income families to work less.

-Bruce Lesley with First Focus on Children, a bipartisan advocacy group for kids, believed the end of this program, plus high inflation, will dramatically impact families.

-Some lawmakers said if the Child Tax Credit program continues, it should be its own separation legislation—and should be budgeted accordingly.
+Some lawmakers say if the Child Tax Credit program continues, it should be its own separation legislation — and should be budgeted accordingly.

+STORY: On this day in Jaguars history: Team advances to AFC Championship; Urban Meyer hired as head coach

 ©2022 Cox Media Group